puzzle/kubernetes-techlab/labs/06_scale.md

 If we want to scale our example application, we have to tell the deployment that we e.g. want to have three running replicas instead of one.

-Let's have a closer look at the existing ReplicaSet:
+Let's have a closer look at the existing replicaset:

 ```